fokosun/playlog-ct/readme.md

 DB_USERNAME=
 DB_PASSWORD=
 ```
+Interested in seeing the query logs, set APP_DEBUG to true.

 - Run the migrations
 ```
 php artisan migrate
 ```

-- running the app
+- Running the app

-I use Homestead, use whatever works for you.
-If you're using homestead, launch the app (ensure all your setup/config is done correctly)

-Don't forget to keep the queues running.
+For image uploads to be successful, the queues need to be running.
 ```
 php artisan queue:work
 ```

 Additional setup:
-- If you have issues accessing the app at this point , its not the app,
-its probably a caching issue or something, try:
+- If you have issues accessing the app at this point , its likely a caching issue or something.
+try any or a combination of the following:

 ```
+composer dumpautoload

-composer dumpautoload && php artisan cache:clear && php artisan route:cache
+php artisan cache:clear

+php artisan route:cache

+php artisan config:clear
 ```

-Run the tests:
+Running the tests:
 - From the root directory run
 ```
 php ./vendor/bin/phpunit tests/